appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

 ## Create application

 1. When you create a new account, Appsmith adds a workspace with a single application titled **My first application** by default.
+If you are already inside an application, click on the Appsmith logo on the top left of the screen to go to the homepage.

-On the **Apps** tab of the homepage, click the **+ New** button to the right of the default workspace.
-You'll land on the Appsmith editor.
+2. On the homepage, click the **+ New** button to the right of the default workspace.
+You'll land on a new application in the *Edit* mode.

 <figure>
   <img src="/img/create-new-app.png" style= {{width:"100%", height:"auto"}} alt="Create new application"/>
   <figcaption align = "center"><i>Create new application</i></figcaption>
 </figure>

-2. Click the caret-down icon **⌵** on the top left next to the default application name.
+3. Click the **⌵** icon on the top left next to the default application name.
 Select the **Edit Name** option.
 Rename the app to `User Management`.

-3. **Page 1** is the default page on the application.
-On the entity explorer to the left of the screen, click the three-dots-menu icon **︙** next to the page name and select the **Edit Name** option.
+4. **Page 1** is the default page on the application.
+On the entity explorer to the left of the screen, click the **︙** icon next to the page name and select the **Edit Name** option.
 Rename the page to `User Information`.

 <figure>
   <img src="/img/edit-page-name.png" style= {{width:"100%", height:"auto"}} alt="Edit page name"/>